 - Pupil survey of those in P5-P7

-- Pupil survey of those in S1-S4 – using the local authority boost option of the national SALSUS survey
+- Pupil survey of those in S1-S4 – which some local authorities may include with the national SALSUS survey.

 Data linkage helps us to know how well children’s services are reaching the children who may need help.
 We are looking for patterns in wellbeing in the community so we can improve the quality and availability of children’ services in local areas.